mlenser/roll20/README.md

 **Dec 2nd 2015**

 * Removed the scripting to convert from the D&D 5e Legacy sheet
 * Added a new monster import that imports from JSON.
-Command is "!shaped-monset --MONSTER_NAME".
+Command is "!shaped-monster --MONSTER_NAME".
 You can also add on the "--clean" command at the end.
-For example: "!shaped-monset --MONSTER_NAME --clean".
+For example: "!shaped-monster --MONSTER_NAME --clean".
 I verified that the following work:
   * All normal things like name, size, type, alignment, AC, HP, speed, abilities, saving throws, skills, senses, languages, challenge, damage resistances, damage vulnerabilities, damage immunities, condition immunities, token macros (init, save, check), traits
   * Actions
   * Multiattack